-There isn’t much you can’t find on Amazon, and that includes boxed mattresses.
+There isn't much you can't find on Amazon, and that includes mattresses.
 But what happens if you buy one then later change your mind?
-Here we have all the details you need for how to return a mattress to Amazon, including what to watch out for, and how Amazon mattress returns compare to returning a bed-in-a-box bought directly from a manufacturer.
+Or if there's a fault, and you need to return your purchase?
+Here we have all the details you need for how to return a mattress to Amazon, including what to watch out for, and how Amazon mattress returns compare to returning a bed-in-a-box models bought directly from a manufacturer.

-With the exception of Saatva and Linenspa, all of the beds featured in our best mattress guide can be returned for free within the specified trial period (usually 100 nights, but this varies by brand).
+Most of our best mattress picks can be returned for free within the specified trial period (usually at least 100 nights).
 Returns are slightly different at Amazon, depending on the mattress you buy and the seller you buy from.

-For example, some mattress manufacturers have their own Amazon storefronts while others don’t.
-This can be a good place to pick up a new bed, particularly if you're on a tight budget, as you'll discover in our best mattress on Amazon and best Amazon mattress under $400 guides, but it pays to know how things work if it turns out your purchase doesn't suit you.
+Even if you opt for the best mattress on Amazon, you'll likely need to make some concession in terms of customer service, compared to buying direct from a trusted brand.
+This is a great place to pick up a super-cheap bed (we have a whole guide to the best Amazon mattresses under $400), but it pays to know how things work if it turns out your purchase doesn't suit you.
 Read on now to learn how to return a mattress to Amazon.

 How to return a mattress to Amazon

-Generally Amazon has a 30-100 day return policy for most mattresses sold on its website - whether that’s memory foam mattresses, hybrid or innerspring - but that depends on a few specific factors:
+Generally Amazon has a 30-100 day return policy for most mattresses sold on its website, but that depends on a few specific factors:

 - Unopened mattresses can be returned and refunded

 - Unboxed and expanded mattresses can't be returned to Amazon but you'll usually get a refund